Wearing frayed jeans is a great and simple way to achieve a more grungy or vintage chic look.

 Frayed jeans can be styled in a number of different ways, and are easily paired with a wide range of casual apparel.

-In order to fray your jeans properly you should have a pair of scissors, as well as a pair of tweezers.
+In order to fray your tall jeans properly you should have a pair of scissors, as well as a pair of tweezers.
 Using these two tools will enhance the finished product and will make fraying your jeans a whole lot easier.

 You may also wish to use sandpaper or a shaving razor to put distress marks on your jeans if you are feeling really ambitious.